 Effective July 1, 2010, claims may be filed against the Compensation Fund to provide the reimbursement of reasonable expenses incurred (transportation, accommodation and meals) to complete a trip where the travel services have not been provided as the result of the closure of a TICO registered travel retailer or a TICO registered travel wholesaler.
 Provided that the consumer purchased their original travel services from an Ontario registered travel retailer, trip completion claims may be eligible when the consumer's travel services commenced prior to the failure of the TICO registrant and the consumer is in destination and unable to receive the travel services purchased to complete their travel plans.

-Trip Completion claims must be submitted in writing to the Board within three months after the registrant becomes bankrupt or insolvent or ceases to carry on business.
+Trip Completion claims must be submitted in writing to the Board within six months after the registrant becomes bankrupt or insolvent or ceases to carry on business.
 The maximum payout per person is $5,000.

 TICO provides complaint handling for consumer-to-registrant disputes.
 After encouraging consumers to pursue all avenues with the registrant, TICO staff will assist with the goal of reaching a mutually acceptable solution.
 However, TICO does not have the authority to settle a dispute, or to impose a settlement, and it does not have the authority or mandate to act as an arbitrator in any complaint matter.
 When a complaint involves allegations of non-compliance with the Act, the Registrar will undertake the necessary compliance and enforcement activities.
 If such is the case, this will be dealt with separately from assisting with resolution of the complaint.
 When a mutual solution is not reached, complainants are provided with information regarding options to pursue matters.